Reflections: A Journal of Community-Engaged Writing and Rhetoric

 Abstract

-PDF version Abstract This article focuses on the lived experiences of multilingual writing teachers and presents what we, the authors, call “A Rhetoric of Accent Fear,” which introduces accent fear as a form of linguistic racism.
-Through this framework, we reflect on our stories of accent fear as multilingual writing teachers; we practice forming relational… Continue reading A Rhetoric of Accent Fear and the Experiences of Multilingual Teachers of Writing
+This article focuses on the lived experiences of multilingual writing teachers and presents what we, the authors, call “A Rhetoric of Accent Fear,” which introduces accent fear as a form of linguistic racism.
+Through this framework, we reflect on our stories of accent fear as multilingual writing teachers; we practice forming relational connections across our experiences; and we use this relational connection to offer strategies for other multilingual rhetoric and writing scholars and teachers to navigate these sites of tension and in turn, challenge students’ accent fears.

 June 2023